multi-template-matching/mtm-python-oop/README.md

 # Examples
 Check out the [jupyter notebook tutorial](https://github.com/multi-template-matching/mtm-python-oop/tree/master/tutorials) for some example of how to use the package.
 You can run the tutorials online using Binder, no configuration needed ! (click the Binder banner on top of this page).

-To run the tutorials locally, install the package using pip as described above, then clone the repository and unzip it.
+To run the tutorials locally, install the package using pip as described above, then clone/download the repository and unzip it.
-Finally open a jupyter-notebook session in the unzipped folder to be able to open and execute the notebook.
+Finally open a jupyter-notebook session in the unzipped folder to be able to open and execute the notebooks.
-The [wiki](https://github.com/multi-template-matching/MultiTemplateMatching-Fiji/wiki) section of this related repository also provides some information about the implementation.

 # Citation
 If you use this implementation for your research, please cite: